 Epidemiological data refers to the US, unless otherwise specified.

-- Child holds the arm, with the elbow slightly flexed and pronated
+- Child holds the arm, with the elbow extended or slightly flexed and pronated.

 - Pain, aggravated by movement